Comp-IME-2022/huffman-compressor/README.md

 # Huffman Compressor

-This repository is an implementation of a Huffman Compressor based on [this](youtube.com/watch?v=JsTptu56GM8) video by Tom Scott:
+This repository is an implementation of a Huffman Compressor based on [this](youtube.com/watch?v=JsTptu56GM8) video by Tom Scott.

 ## Usage